Beastars

 An anime television series adaptation produced by Orange aired from October to December 2019 on Fuji TV's +Ultra programming block.
 A second season aired from January to March 2021.
-A third and final season is set to premiere in 2024.
+The first half of the third and final season premiered in December 2024, and the second half will premiere in 2026.
 The anime series is licensed by Netflix.
 The first season premiered outside of Japan in March 2020, and the second in July 2021.